adam-maj/deep-learning/README.md

 ![constraint-1-data](./images/readme/constraint-1-data.png)

+The goal of deep learning is to model the probability distributions that describe reality.
+Let's call the distribution that we're trying to model for a specific task the _true distribution_.

+In order to learn about this true distribution, we collect many samples from it.
+These samples make up a _dataset_.

+The dataset contains some information about the true distribution, but it doesn't contain _all_ information about the true distribution[^4].
+Because of this, the dataset represents an approximation of the true distribution, which we'll call the _empirical distribution_.

+At best, we can expect our neural network to learn to model this empirical distribution[^5].

+Our original goal was to model the true distribution.
+To accomplish this, we need the empirical distribution represented by the dataset to be as close as possible to the true distribution.

+In other words, we want the empiricaly distribution to be **a good approximation** of the true distribution.

+<br />

+[^4]: Assuming the true distribution we're trying to model is sufficiently complex to the point where including all information about it in the dataset would be intractable.
+This is almost always the case in deep learning.
+[^5]: Assuming the model perfectly represents all information that exists within the dataset, which rarely happens.

 ### True vs. Empirical Distribution

-We want our system to effectively understand reality.

-More accurately, we want our system to effectively model a data-generating distribution (we'll call this the true distribution).
+- we want empirical distribution to be a good approximation of the true distribution

-To do this, the system needs some information about the distribution.

-Ideally, it would get _perfect_ information about the distribution.
-In practice, this is impossible.

-So, we settle for a finite amount of information about the true distribution.
-This information is captured in a collection of individual samples from the true distribution - the dataset.

-The samples themselves don't perfectly represent the true distribution.
-But they do contain some information about it.

-The samples provide information about an _approximation_ of the true distribution - which we can call the empirical distribution.

-At best, we can expect to learn to model this empirical distribution from the dataset.

-<br />
+- all means of improving data constraint is increasing the degree to which we choose a good true distribution to model for a task, and the empirical distribution maps to the true distribution
+- this means quality (information represents true distribution) and quantity (more datapoints = better approximation)

 ### A Good Approximation